Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

 ### Further testing ###

 * The Website was tested on Google Chrome, Safari, Opera, Firefox and Internet Explorer browsers.
-* The Website was tested on a variery of screen sizes using Google Developer Tools and actual devices, such as: Desktop, Laptop, iPhone X, iPhone 8, iPhone 6s, iPad and Samsung Galaxy S III.
+* The Website was tested on a variety of screen sizes using Google Developer Tools and actual devices, such as: Desktop, Laptop, iPhone X, iPhone 8, iPhone 6s, iPad and Samsung Galaxy S III.
-* Family and firends (including the photographer) were asked to test the website on their devices to detect any bug or UX issues.
+* Family and friends (including the photographer) were asked to test the website on their devices to detect any bug or UX issues.

+### Bugs Solved ###

+* The attribute "html, body {overflow-x: hidden;}" to allow the webiste to cover the entire viewport width for mobile screen sizes.
+* Metadata "<meta name="format-detection" content="telephone=no">" was added to contact.html to remove default blue hyperlink color (creating visibility issues) from phone number when viewed on iPhone.

 ## Deployment ##
----

 ### GitHub Pages ####